By Sabrina Perkins of seriouslynatural.org

 Condish + Coffee Scrub

 Simply add some grounds to your favorite deep conditioner and mix.
-Apply the scrub mixture to scalp using gentle circular motions (with finger pads, not nails) while leaving on the scalp for five to ten minutes.
+Apply the scrub mixture to the scalp using gentle circular motions (with finger pads, not nails) while leaving on the scalp for five to ten minutes.
 Rinse clean and wash hair with shampoo before styling as usual.

 Coffee Scalp Scrub